ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 Flags:
       --beacon-node-endpoints strings      Comma separated list of one or more beacon node endpoint URLs.
       --builder-api                        Enables the builder api.
 Will only produce builder blocks.
 Builder API must also be enabled on the validator client.
 Beacon node must be connected to a builder-relay to access the builder network.
       --debug-address string               Listening address (ip and port) for the pprof and QBFT debug API.
+It is not enabled by default.
       --feature-set string                 Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")
       --feature-set-disable strings        Comma-separated list of features to disable, overriding the default minimum feature set.
       --feature-set-enable strings         Comma-separated list of features to enable, overriding the default minimum feature set.
   -h, --help                               Help for run
       --jaeger-address string              Listening address for jaeger tracing.
-      --jaeger-service string              Service name used for jaeger tracing. (default "charon") --lock-file string                   The path to the cluster lock file defining distributed validator cluster.
+      --jaeger-service string              Service name used for jaeger tracing. (default "charon") --lock-file string                   The path to the cluster lock file defining the distributed validator cluster.
 If both cluster manifest and cluster lock files are provided, the cluster manifest file takes precedence. (default ".charon/cluster-lock.json")
       --log-color string                   Log color; auto, force, disable. (default "auto") --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info")